nman72/CS767/README.md

 First time running the program will take several hours to create the models and pickle files.

-Two pickle files will be create and they are huge, about 3.5GB each.
+Two pickle files will be created and they are huge, about 3.5GB each.

 Train and test datasets need to be downloaded and stored in the same folder as canine101.py.